This interactive map shows how many people are fully vaccinated in areas across Scotland

 The percentage of people who have received both first and second doses of AstraZeneca, Moderna or Pfizer vaccines is at its highest in local authorities like the Shetland Islands and East Dunbartonshire, but at its lowest in city authorities like Glasgow City, City of Edinburgh, Dundee City and Aberdeen City.

-With 566 new Covid cases in the past seven day period, Dumfries and Galloway recorded the highest seven day case rate per 100,000 people at a rate of 381.7.
+With 615 new Covid cases in the most recent seven day total, West Dunbartonshire recorded the highest seven day case rate as of Monday 23 August with a rate of 696.2 cases per 100,000 people.

 Are face masks still mandatory in Scotland after 9 August?
 Here are the different face mask rules for England and Scotland as covid restrictions ease